Bill

 a goddamn mutiny?"
 Mauldin,

-however, was not much cowed by the tirade that Patton conducted for
+however, was not much cowed by the tirade that Patton conducted When

 Patton finally gave him the opportunity speak, Mauldin defended himself.
 "I